psg-cisco/ai-defense-python-sdk/examples/README.md

 To run these examples:

-1. Install the AI Defense Python SDK: `pip install aidefense-sdk`
+1. Install the AI Defense Python SDK: `pip install cisco-aidefense-sdk`
 2. Set your API keys as environment variables (varies by example)
 3. Run the example: `python examples/chat/chat_inspect_prompt.py`